leahvelleman/sabelotodo/README.md

 ## Prerequisites

-For installation, the backend requires Python 3.8, a current version of Pip, Postgresql, and an internet connection.
+For installation, the backend requires Python 3.8, a current version of Pip, Autoenv 1.0.0, Postgresql, and an internet connection.
 The installation commands will download the remaining dependencies, which include Flask 1.1.1 and SQLAlchemy 1.3.15.

 Currently, the Postgresql database name is hardwired as `postgres`.